 The best flashlights for rechargeable batteries are LED flashlights that are specifically designed for use with rechargeable batteries.
 These flashlights have protective circuitry that shuts down the flashlight when the voltage crosses below 3 volts, preventing damage to the batteries.
-Some innovative manufacturers like Fenixlight LTD, are actively using and testing their flashlights with rechargeable batteries, and offering guaranteed solutions to consumers like the Fenix P3D Flashlight.
 Many LED flashlights and LED flashlight heads are capable of handling the higher voltage of rechargeable batteries, including the NovaTac EDC series flashlights, the Fenix line of flashlights, and the Lighthound Cree drop-in adapters for SureFire® and other flashlights.

 The most common incandescent SureFire® flashlight is the SureFire® 6P or G2.
 These lights both use the P60 bulb, which is a 6 volt incandescent bulb.
 This bulb CANNOT HANDLE the voltage of rechargeable batteries.
 Fortunately there is another option, the Lighthound Cree drop-in, which can handle 9 volts of power and works very well with the 7.2-8.4 volts of power supplied by two rechargeable lithium batteries.
 Another option is the Lumens Factory line of incandescent bulbs, which are specifically designed for rechargeable batteries and fit most of the popular SureFire® flashlights.